Dharshini David

-Dharshini David is a British author, economist and broadcaster.
-After working at HSBC, BBC News and Tesco, she became a business correspondent and news presenter for Sky News in 2009.
-She returned to the BBC in 2018.
+Dharshini David is an English broadcaster and author.
+She is currently the BBC's Deputy Economics Editor, having previously been an economist at HSBC Investment Bank and a presenter for Sky News.
+She also presents programmes for Radio 4.

 Early life

 David was born and brought up in London.
-David was educated at the James Allen's Girls' School in Dulwich, South London, and read Economics at Downing College, Cambridge.
-She has also worked for independent think tank Oxford Economic Forecasting, for the UK's Government Economic Service, and for HSBC Investment Bank as its UK Economist in London.
+She was privately educated at the James Allen's Girls' School in Dulwich, South London, and read Economics at Downing College, Cambridge.
+She worked for independent think tank Oxford Economic Forecasting, for the UK's Government Economic Service, and for HSBC Investment Bank as its UK economist in London.

 Broadcasting career

-David joined the BBC in 2000 as an economics correspondent.
+David first joined the BBC in 2000 as an economics correspondent.
 She worked on national BBC1 bulletins, BBC News 24, and on its international counterpart BBC World.
 She also presented for the BBC's current affairs series Panorama, BBC One news and BBC Radio.
 She was appointed the BBC's New York Business Presenter in July 2006 and presented World Business Report from New York. and covered the emergence of the credit crunch from Wall Street.

 In September 2009, she joined Sky News as a business and economics correspondent.
 She latterly presented business news bulletins and programmes for Sky, including the flagship business programmes "Jeff Randall Live" and "Business Live", and also presented "Sky News Tonight" and other general news programmes.